home-assistant/home-assistant.io/source/_integrations/onkyo.markdown

   required: true
   type: string
 port:
-  description: The port of the reciever.
+  description: The port of the receiver.
 Usually 60128.
 Only set if you need to change the default.
   required: false
   type: integer
 name: